Skip to main content

 Share

-The province's Special Investigations Unit was called in after London Police officers shot and killed an eighteen year old man late Tuesday evening.
+The province's Special Investigations Unit (SIU) was called in after London police officers shot and killed an 18-year-old man late Tuesday evening.

-Samantha Gurrey lives three doors away from 86 Wellesley Crescent, where the incident took place, “around eleven, there were probably about twenty police vehicles that came down our street."
+One neighbour who lives just a few doors down from 86 Wellesley Cres., where the incident took place said, “Around 11, there were probably about 20 police vehicles that came down our street."

 The SIU said police were called to the semi-detached home for a report of domestic violence.

-One neighbour, who didn't want to be identified, described to CTV News how events unfolded.
-He said two police cars arrived at scene just after 11, and the officers rushed to the door, banging on it loudly.
+Another neighbour, who didn't want to be identified, described to CTV News how events unfolded.
+He said two police cars arrived at scene just after 11 p.m., and the officers rushed to the door, banging on it loudly.
 When the door started to open, they pushed their way in, yelling ‘down on the ground, down on the ground.’
 Then, shortly after, shots were fired.

 The SIU said police were confronted by an 18-year-old man with a knife in his hand.
 The interaction led to two officers discharging their firearms at the man.
 He was taken to hospital where he was pronounced deceased.